 Directors are expected to serve as individuals on the board, representing the Membership and acting in the best interests of the ASF as a whole.
 Directors are expected to disclose any conflicts of interest they may have due to their current employment, and recuse themselves when necessary from votes or potentially discussions on subjects they have a conflict with.

 While Directors participate in a variety of communities both within and outside of the ASF, the primary community home for directors is the Membership.
-Most directors follow the main private Members mailing list, where any ASF Member start discussions about a wide variety of topics, spanning from new technologies, policy ideas, questions about project communities, or even personal announcements of weddings and births.
+Most directors follow the main private Members mailing list, where any ASF Member may start discussions about a wide variety of topics, from new technologies, policy ideas, questions about project communities, to personal announcements of weddings and births.

 From time to time Directors participate in the communities of various Apache projects when a board-level issue or question is raised; however they do so wearing their individual Director hat.
 Many Directors are separately committers or PMC members on a variety of Apache projects, where they do technical and community work just like any other committer, wearing a committer hat.

-Many Directors also serve in the public community; serving as spokespeople for the Apache Way or granting interviews about the ASF or our projects, or reviewing other open source or charitable foundation works.
+Many Directors also serve in the public community as spokespeople for the Apache Way granting interviews about the ASF or our projects, or reviewing other open source or charitable foundation works.

 The board does not provide technical direction for any of its projects or activities.
-The board does set broad policies -- for example, requiring that all source control systems are run on ASF hardware, and controlled by ASF Infrastructure.
-Technical direction -- either in terms of how to implement infrastructure or what code projects should work on is all delegated to the PMCs or relevant officers.
+The board does set broad policies -- for example, requiring that projects use source control systems that run on ASF hardware controlled by ASF Infrastructure.
+Technical direction, in terms of how to implement infrastructure or what code projects should work on, is all delegated to the PMCs or relevant officers.

 While this may be a surprise to some, it is a key reflection of how the ASF is intentionally structured to provide maximum freedom to its projects.
 The board and the ASF are happy to provide a home to any software project communities that are willing to follow the Apache Way.
-The mission of the ASF is to provide software for the common good: we are happy to help like-minded communities to provide that software; are confident that communities will form around software that is useful; and understand that there are many different ways to effectively and collaboratively build software.
+The mission of the ASF is to provide software for the common good: we help like-minded communities provide that software, are confident that communities will form around software that is useful, and understand that there are many different ways to effectively and collaboratively build software.